paterson1720/remix-breeze/packages/auth/README.md

 export default auth;
 ```

-Now you are using your own adapter where you have the freedom to implement all the methods to interact with your database, an logic to verify user credentials, hash user passwords etc..
+Now you are using your own adapter where you have the freedom to implement all the methods to interact with your database, and logic to verify user credentials, hash user passwords etc..